November 2, 2021, General Election

 - Click here for information for military and overseas voters.

-Virginia law requires voters show an acceptable form of ID to vote.
+- Virginia law requires voters show an acceptable form of ID to vote.
+You can still cast a provisional ballot if you do not have ID.
+Some common forms of ID include:

 - Virginia driver's license